How to get out of Customer Service and get amazing opportunities

 Find your place: Jobs are created and people leave positions for good reasons, not just suspicious ones.

 If you want a new job and you’re not taking the role expansion route, you’re going to have to make some job applications.
 And to find the roles to apply to, you’ll need to start spending some time on job boards.
-The good news is that the labor market is in your favor right now — vacancies have hit record highs recently.
+The good news is that the labor market is moving — according to Forbes 2025 promises to be a pivotal year of transformation in the world of talent acquisition and workforce development.
 However, that doesn’t mean you can afford to take anything for granted.

 Most vacancies posted get dozens of responses.
 And while many candidates focus on trying to stand out by having the best resume or the strongest cover letter, an under appreciated tactic is simply to respond faster than everyone else.